+CDE

-CDE The Component Descriptor Editor.
-This is the Eclipse tool that lets you conveniently edit the UIMA descriptors; see Chapter 1, Component Descriptor
+The Component Descriptor Editor.
+This is the Eclipse tool that lets you conveniently edit the UIMA descriptors; see Component Descriptor Editor User's Guide.

-Editor User's Guide in UIMA Tools Guide and Reference.

-Collection Processing Engine (CPE) Performs Collection Processing through the combination of a Collection Reader, 0 or more Analysis Engines, and zero or more CAS Consumers.
+Collection Processing Engine (CPE)

+Performs Collection Processing through the combination of a Collection Reader, zero or more Analysis Engines, and zero or more CAS Consumers.
 The Collection Processing Manager (CPM) manages the execution of the engine.